HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 Cacheable

-This means the response can be stored and reused for identical requests.
+This means that responses can be stored and reused for identical requests.

 Why it matters: Performance.
 CDNs cache GET responses at locations around the world.
-POST responses are generally not cached because caching mechanisms recognize that POST is a state-modifying operation, meaning the response could become stale immediately.
-QUERY is cacheable just like GET, but since the request body is also included in the cache key, different query bodies use different cache entries.
+POST responses are generally not cached because caching mechanisms recognize POST as a state-modifying operation, meaning responses may become stale immediately.
+QUERY is cacheable just like GET, but includes the request body in the cache key, so different query bodies use different cache entries.

 a849dc46-dbda-45a6-9a07-860ae1129f03

-QUERY is not a replacement for existing methods — it fills a use case that previously had no appropriate method.
+QUERY is not a replacement for existing methods; it fills a use case where no appropriate method previously existed.

 Use Case Appropriate Method Reason

-Retrieving a resource by URL GET Simple, universal, the URL itself is the resource identifier
+Fetching a resource by URL GET Simple, universal, URL itself is the resource identifier

-Search with few parameters GET ?q=shoes&color=red level is fine in a URL
+Search with few parameters GET ?q=shoes&color=red level is sufficient in the URL

-Creating, updating, or deleting resources POST/PUT/DELETE State-modifying operations
+Creating, updating, deleting resources POST/PUT/DELETE Operations that modify state

 Search with complex structured queries QUERY Search conditions that exceed GET's URL limitations

 When to use POST: When actually modifying state.
-Creating records, submitting forms, triggering actions.
+Creating records, form submission, triggering actions.

 When to use QUERY: When search conditions don't fit in URL parameters.
 Nested filters, geolocation queries, multiple array conditions, sending structured query languages.
 Before QUERY existed, POST was repurposed for this use, sacrificing cacheability.